How Long Is Bankruptcy In Australia?

 Throughout the time the bankruptcy appears on your credit record, you are bound to struggle when trying to obtain credit or loans.

-Most lenders factor in the credit score when deciding whether or not an individual should be eligible for a loan or any credit product.
-It also helps determine the interest rate you would be charged with.
+Most lenders factor in the credit score when deciding whether an individual should be eligible for a loan or any credit product.
+It also helps determine the interest rate you would be charged.